BiDAlab/UWF4DR-Benchmark/data/README.md

 └── test.csv
 ~~~

-Each CSV file specifies the image identifiers and labels assigned to the
+Each generated CSV file specifies the image identifiers and labels assigned to the
 corresponding subset.

 These generated files are then used directly by the evaluation